mtparet/open_udc_android/README.md

-first draft of an Android application for Open UDC
+First draft of an Android application for Open UDC <br>
-Not usuable
+Not usuable <br>
-required google API
+Required google API and APG from https://github.com/dschuermann/apg <br>